 - 1 cup balsamic vinegar

-- 2 tbsp high-quality extra-virgin olive oil to drizzle, if desired
+- 2 tablespoons high-quality extra-virgin olive oil to drizzle, if desired

 - Thread the top half of one strawberry onto a wooden skewer with the hull facing up.
 Fold a basil leaf in half and add it to the skewer.
 Add one mini-Mozzarella ball, followed by another folded basil leaf, and the bottom half of the strawberry.